isadorasophia/blogging/content/post/clangforARM.md

     export C=arm-linux-gnueabihf-gcc
     export CXX=arm-linux-gnueabihf-g++

-I was successfully able to compile the runtime.
-With everything set, I was able to compile my program with some more instructions:
+I was able to successfully compile the runtime.
+With everything set, I needed some more instructions to build my program, in order to link with the Intel run-time library:

     export OMP_INTEL=path/to/build/dir/src

     export LIBRARY_PATH=$OMP_INTEL:$LIBRARY_PATH
     export LD_LIBRARY_PATH=$OMP_INTEL:$LD_LIBRARY_PATH

-And then, compile it:
+And then, I finally built it as:

     clang++ -target armv7-none-linux-gnueabihf -L$OMP_INTEL -fopenmp toy.cpp -o toy